UTHSC-Zhang/RMSTSS-App/README.md

 -----

-## The `RMSTSS` R Package
+## The `RMSTdesign` R Package

-This application is powered by the **`RMSTSS`** R package, which contains all the underlying statistical functions.
+This application is powered by the **`RMSTdesign`** R package, which contains all the underlying statistical functions.
 For users who want to integrate these calculations into their own R scripts, see the full documentation, or contribute to the project, please visit the official package repository.

-  * **Package Website & Source Code**: [**Click Here**](https://uthsc-zhang.github.io/RMSTSS-Package/articles/RMSTSS.html)
+  * **Package Website & Source Code**: [**Click Here**](https://uthsc-zhang.github.io/RMSTdesign-Package/articles/RMSTdesign.html)

 -----